logo-img

 EDUCATION PROGRAMS

 The JICC Educational Program is designed to give visitors a fun and informative introduction to Japanese culture and traditional practices.
 Since 1981, our multi-faceted program has introduced thousands of elementary, middle, and high school students to Japan.
 We also offer tailored sessions for university students and adults who want to improve their understanding of Japanese culture and customs, as well as learn proper business etiquette before traveling to Japan.
 These programs are free to the public by reservation request, making them great for school field trips and groups interested in learning about Japanese culture and etiquette.
-The length of the program may vary from 1-2 hours depending on the inclusion of a hands-on cultural activity.
 All educational programs must take place during JICC business hours, Monday through Friday, 9 a.m. to 5 p.m.

 Experience Japan in our interactive program:

-- Authentic Artifacts: a presentation of a Japanese wedding kimono, authentic dolls, traditional Japanese toys and more
+• Authentic Artifacts: presentations of Japanese wedding kimono, authentic dolls, traditional Japanese toys and more!

-- Activities: learn basic Japanese phrases, meet a robot, learn origami and more!
-(Activities may vary depending on time allotment of the program)
+• Activities: learn basic Japanese phrases, meet a robot, learn origami and more!

 We hope that our programs leave students and adults alike interested in learning more about Japanese culture.

-If you are interested in requesting an educational program, please follow the instructions below.
-In addition, any questions can be directed to the Educational Programs Coordinator.
+If you are interested in requesting an educational program, please submit a request form.

-Please direct all educational program-related inquiries to the Educational Programs Coordinator, Ms. Gabrielle Headly: gabrielle.headly@ws.mofa.go.jp or 202-238-6945.
+Please direct all educational program-related inquiries to the Educational Programs Coordinator, Dr. Helen Swift: helen.swift@ws.mofa.go.jp or 202-238-6945.

 EMABSSY ADOPTION PROGRAM